 The Ivy in the Lanes

 What: If it's a bit more of a special brunch that you're looking for, you can't go wrong with a table at The Ivy.
-Just like all branches of the classic restaurant, The Ivy in the Lanes is both brightly and stylishly decorated to give the place a classy feel.
+Just like all branches at the classic restaurant group, The Ivy in the Lanes is both brightly and stylishly decorated to give the place a classy feel.
 The brunch menu, offered only at weekends, means business too and features starters as well as mains.
-A particular favourite of ours are the hot buttermilk pancakes with Greek yoghurt, fresh berries and strawberry sauce.
+A particular favourite of ours is the hot buttermilk pancakes with Greek yoghurt, fresh berries and strawberry sauce.

 Where: 51A Ship Street, BN1 1AF